fabravi/itx-challenge/README.md

 ## Spike Conclusions

 To make `react-beautiful-dnd` match the requirements without UX issues, there's maybe the possibility to work on a fork that supports RTL alignment.
-Otherwise, I would keep exploring options like `react-dnd` or even the the browser's drag & drop api to have complete control, if time constraints allow it.
+Otherwise, I would keep exploring options like `react-dnd` or even the browser's drag & drop api to have complete control, if time constraints allow it.